In the ongoing search for the perfect home-cooked steak and the most efficient way to cook, many a seasoned griller has turned to infrared grills.

 An infrared grill can hit temperatures of up to 1200f compared to a good quality grill that will reach 700 to 750f.

-For a steak to remain succulent it needs to retain as much of its juices as possible, and as you know, we sear the steak and want to cook it quickly to help keep the juices in, and in that respect the hotter the grill, the quicker it sears and the less juice it loses in the process.
+For a steak to remain succulent it needs to retain as much of its juices as possible.
+The longer we cook something, the more moisture it loses.
+And in that respect the hotter the grill, the quicker it sears, the less juice it loses in the process.

 As a direct result of the shorter heat-up time, higher heat, and quicker cooking time, much less energy is used.